playday3008/GTAV-Beast-Hunt-Helper/README.md

 ## Usage

-1. Download and Install latest version of [ScriptHookV](https://www.dev-c.com/gtav/scripthookv/)
+1. Download and install latest version of [ScriptHookV](https://www.dev-c.com/gtav/scripthookv/)
 2. Download or build this mod as described above.
 3. Copy `BeastHuntHelper.dll` to root of your GTA V installation directory, and change extension to `.asi` (e.g. `BeastHuntHelper.asi`).
 4. Start the game.